 Indoor plants don’t just look good—they can make us feel good, too.
-Studies have shown that indoor plants...
+Studies have shown indoor plants can...

-- Help clean indoor air by absorbing toxins, increasing humidity & producing oxygen
+- Clean indoor air by absorbing toxins, increasing humidity, and producing oxygen

-- Add life to a sterile space, give privacy and reduce noise levels
+- Add life to sterile spaces, offer privacy, and reduce noise levels

 - Be therapeutic to care for